Design

 92 schools compared · Average earnings $28,654/yr

-What Design and Applied Arts Graduates Do
+What Design Graduates Do

 Your creative skills can lead you down several high-demand paths.
 As a junior graphic designer, your day might be spent in a busy agency using Adobe Creative Suite to craft logos and marketing materials.
 Or you could join a tech company as a web and digital interface designer, using tools like Figma to collaborate with developers on intuitive app layouts and user experiences.